 Your surgeon will also take photos of your neck and jawline from different angles.
 These photos will help plan your surgery and work well for before-and-after comparisons.

-After your consultation, you’ll need to have a few tests done.
+After One-on-one consultation, you’ll need to have a few tests done.
 These may include blood and imaging tests such as X-rays or CT scans.
-These tests will help your surgeon evaluate your health and determine if you’re a good candidate for the procedure.
+These tests will help your surgeon evaluate your health and determine if you’re a good candidate for the neck procedure.

 What You Can Expect After Surgery